bspear8/TCCart/Project2/Design-Team/Docs/UseCaseModel.md

  6. The application returns the manager to the main menu page.

 __2.4 Process Transactions__
-__2.4.1 Requirements:__ Allows the manager to "close out" a customer's "cart" by charging their credit card minus any deductions and discounts, calculating credit earned and any VIP status earned, and then sending all applicable email notifiations and a receipt.
+__2.4.1 Requirements:__ Allows the manager to "close out" a customer's "cart" by charging their credit card minus any deductions and discounts, calculating credit earned and any VIP status earned, and then sending all applicable email notifications and a receipt.
 __2.4.2 Pre-conditions:__ The customer must have a valid customer card, credit card, and must have been added to the system previously.
 __2.4.3 Post-conditions:__ The customer's card will have been charged and all credit/VIP calculations will have been made.
 The customer will receive credit/VIP notifications if applicable and a receipt email.
 __2.4.4 Scenarios:__